Diane Brewster: Early years

-Brewster's father was Phillip Sloan Brewster, a trial lawyer in Missouri, her mother was Geraldine (née Craddock); older brother, Paul.
-She was born in Kansas City, Missouri and went to Shawnee Mission High School).
-Her 1949 senior class yearbook lists a nickname, "Dissy."
+Brewster's father was Phillip Sloan Brewster, a trial lawyer in Missouri; her mother was Geraldine (née Craddock); she had an older brother, Paul.
+She was born in Kansas City, Missouri and went to Shawnee Mission High School.
+Her 1949 senior class yearbook lists a nickname, "Dissy".
 She was a Pep Club member, Class Secretary, Cheerleader and Homecoming Queen Attendant.
-Later, Brewster studied liberal arts at the University of Kansas at Lawrence.
+Later, Brewster studied liberal arts at the University of Kansas.
 Following her sophomore year at the university, she took a job as a secretary at a radio station.

 Career

 Brewster moved to Los Angeles from the Kansas City area around 1955.
 Her first job in entertainment was as MC for a teenage radio program.
 Work in commercials, fashion commentary, and even weather programs soon followed.
 In 1956, Brewster was the announcer on The Ina Ray Hutton Show, a variety program on NBC television.

 On Maverick, Brewster's character is a gorgeous gambling con artist who often affects a southern accent to convince marks of her reliability, but is ultimately likable.
 Brewster first played the character in a 1956 episode of Cheyenne entitled "Dark Rider" before appearing opposite James Garner in the third episode of Maverick, "According to Hoyle".
 Her other Maverick appearances include "The Savage Hills" with Jack Kelly, "The Seventh Hand" with Garner, and the famous "Shady Deal at Sunny Acres" featuring both Kelly and Garner.
 According to his detailed interview for the Archive of American Television, writer/producer and series creator Roy Huggins had given her character his mother's maiden name.

+She played Marilyn Hesselroth in the Bachelor Father episode, “Bentley and the Girl Scouts”, which aired September 29, 1957.

 Brewster played Miss Canfield on Leave It to Beaver for the first season on CBS, 1957-1958, and for the 1980s television revivals.
-Brewster appeared in the show's pilot, "It's a Small World," as Miss Simms, a secretary with a dairy company, and in four regular season episodes as Miss Canfield.
+Brewster appeared in the show's pilot, "It's a Small World", as Miss Simms, a secretary with a dairy company, and in four regular season episodes as Miss Canfield.
 In Episode 1, she appears in the credits as "Diana Brewster", a mistake which was corrected in her next appearance in Episode 8.
 Brewster was replaced by Sue Randall as "Miss Landers" on the second season of Leave It to Beaver.

 In 1957, she co-starred with George Montgomery in the Western film Black Patch, playing his former and future love interest.
 On January 31, 1959, Brewster played Lisa Caldwell in the episode "Runaway Train" of NBC's Cimarron City Western television series starring George Montgomery.
 That same year, Brewster appeared in The Young Philadelphians playing the mother of Paul Newman's character.
 (Newman was six years her senior.)